Craft

 What happens if I hit a plan limit?

-Claude receives a friendly error message explaining which plan is required and a link to upgrade.
+Claude receives a friendly message explaining which plan is required and a link to upgrade.
 The same behavior as the web dashboard — no silent failures, no confusing error codes.

 Is my data sent to Anthropic?